babarot/dotfiles/README.md

 $ curl -sL dot.b4b4r07.com | sh
 ```

 Difference of *Installation* and *Quick Installation* is that the latter is shorter than the former one-liner and number of type shift key.
-However, because when you install in the *quick installation* shell is not re-boot, it is necessary to perform the `exec sh` yourself.
+However, because when you install in the *Quick installation* shell is not re-boot, it is necessary to perform the `exec sh` yourself.

 <table style="border:none;">
   <tr style="border:none;">